FAQs

 Check their credentials

 The longer they’ve been working as a feng shui consultant, the better – they will have more feng shui experience, knowledge, wisdom and sophistication.
-I’ve been working as a feng shui consultant for over 25 years and have done over 10,000 feng shui consultations.
+I’ve been working as a feng shui consultant for over 45 years and have done over 10,000 feng shui consultations.
 I also have an MSc degree in Environmental Psychology which is the closest scientific discipline to feng shui.
 My background is also design, interior design and branding, therefore I’ll be able to advise you on interior design aspects as well as your business and help you align your feng shui with your brand.
+I’m also a PhD researcher in feng shui.

 Check if they’re members of The Feng Shui Society – which is the only independent feng shui organisation which makes sure that all the feng shui consultants are insured and abide by a strict professional code of practice and standards.